Jan 25, 2019

 Trees with attractive bark add so much to the winter garden.
 If a tree can pull its weight in the dead of winter, it has a lot going for it and that alone can be plenty of reason to plant it.
-But the plants we're showcasing below are more than a one-season-winter-wonder.
-In addition to a strong showing in other seasons by providing bloom, fall color, or drought tolerance (see individual notes below), we've selected these for their suitability for smaller gardens by virtue of their dwarf stature or relatively slow growth. ..
+But the plants I'm showcasing below are more than a one-season-winter-wonder.
+In addition to a strong showing in other seasons by providing bloom, fall color, or drought tolerance (see individual notes below), I've selected these for their suitability for smaller gardens by virtue of their dwarf stature or relatively slow growth. ..

 Copyright Notice © 2015 Darcy Daniels and eGardenGo™ LLC.
 All rights reserved.
 Unauthorized use and/or duplication of any content, including images, without express written permission from this blog's author and/or owner is strictly prohibited.